lualparedes/lualparedes.github.io/content/blog/how-to-deploy-a-gatsby-blog-on-gh-pages-with-a-custom-domain/index.md

 ![A Records list](./dns-config-3.png)

-## Configuring GitHub Pages And Deploying
+## Configuring GitHub Pages and Deploying

 The final step to publish your website using GitHub Pages is simply performing a couple of modifications in your repository settings:
 1. Go to the Settings tab of your repository and scroll to the GitHub Pages section.